Skip to content

 Complete Tree

-Same as the Simple Tree, but also scans the entire workspace to find every subclass and renders descendant layers below the focus class.
+Same as the Simple Tree, but also shows every subclass and renders descendant layers below the focus class.

 Trigger: Ctrl + Alt + T · Command Palette: PyTree: Complete Class Tree · Hover link